Zhengdw/zhengdw.github.io/_posts/2022-10-03-sekaictf-diffecient.md

 We're not completely out of luck as the blog mentions results Aumasson and Bernstein "completely breaking" MurmurHash3 by finding multicollision hashes and providing implementations of it at the following URL: [https://131002.net/siphash/#at](https://131002.net/siphash/#at).
 Following the URL unfortuantely redirects to the [homepage of JP Aumasson](https://www.aumasson.jp/#at), and clicking the SipHash link on his homepage just goes to the Wikipedia page for SipHash.
 It seemed like Aumasson must have reorganized his web pages, so we're out of luck here.

 Or are we?
-Good thing the [Internet Archive](https://archive.org/web/) exists, we'll just use the Wayback Machine to travel back in time before he reorganized his web page (assuming the page at some point got a lot of traffic.
+Good thing the [Internet Archive](https://archive.org/web/) exists, we'll just use the Wayback Machine to travel back in time before he reorganized his web page (assuming the page at some point got a lot of traffic).
-Fortunately for us it got [lots of traffix in 2018](https://web.archive.org/web/20180401000000*/131002.net/siphash) and sporadically in other years.
+Fortunately for us it got [lots of traffic in 2018](https://web.archive.org/web/20180401000000*/131002.net/siphash) and sporadically in other years.
 On the website he provides some [C++ code to find universal (key-independent) hash collisions](https://web.archive.org/web/20180901061338/https://131002.net/siphash/murmur3collisions-20120827.tar.gz), which is exactly what I want.

-Downloading, and untarring I inspected the source code and found the following comment:
+After downloading and untarring, I inspected the source code and am greeted with the following comment:
 ```c++
 /*
  * multicollisions for MurmurHash3